Where are the sessions held?

 I haven't ridden the track before, is it difficult?

 Riding on an indoor or outdoor velodrome is surprisingly easy - you will be given time to accustom yourself to the bankings but all riding will be done on the measurement line (black line) at the bottom of the track whilst indoors.

 What do I need to bring?

 Before your session you will be asked to provide information and photographs of your current setup in order to help build your session protocol.
 If you have particular equipment that you would like to test then feel free to bring it along.
 You should bring full race equipment (skinsuit, aero helmet etc.) and arrive as if you were ready to ride on race day!
-We provide calibrated power meters linked up to our live equipment so there is no need to have a power meter on your bike.
+We provide calibrated power meters linked up to our live equipment when track testing so there is no need to have a power meter on your bike.

 Can you provide equipment for me to test?

 Do contact us if you'd like any specific equipment to test and we may be able to source it for you.
 We have a wide selection of aero helmets available to compare with your current helmet, along with other kit options such as NoPinz/AeroCoach clothing.